spesml/spesml.github.io/2_Concepts/2_SpesMethodology/1_principles.md

 of the various engineering artifacts.
 This enables, for example, component reuse and the implementation of a supplier relation into the engineering process on the level of the technical architecture.

+[^1]: For Details on the FOCUS theory see Broy, M.: “A Logical Basis for
+    Component-Oriented Software and Systems Engineering”, Springer, 2010.